wighawag/eip-2585/README.md

 Of course, if the user got rid of its payment token as part of one of this competing tx, the user remains safe and one of the relayer will not get its refund, so this is not full proof.

-Also this is not implemented in the demo.
+Also this is not implemented in the demo nor in the code provided.